13thdemarch/b660m-aorus-pro-hackintosh/README.md

 ![USB](./ss/usb.png)

 ## CPU Power Management
-* CPU power management is native with SMBIOS `iMacPro1,1`, that means `CPUFriend` is not needed.
+* CPU power management is handled with `CPUFriend` and `CPUFriendDataProvider` for SMBIOS `MacPro7,1`.
 If you have CPU Geekbench score is lower than me, please check your BIOS configuration.
 If BIOS is correct, the single score and multi score almost should be liked the result picture.

 ## iService
 * To use iMessage and other Apple services, you need to generate your own serial numbers.
 This can be done using [CorpNewt's GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
-Make sure model is `iMacPro1,1`.
+Make sure model is `MacPro7,1`.
 Then, go [Apple Check Coverage page](https://checkcoverage.apple.com/) to check your generated serial numbers.
 If the website tells you that the serial number **is not valid**, that is fine.
 Otherwise, you have to generate a new set.

 * Next you will have to copy the following values to your `config.plist`:
   - Serial Number -> `PlatformInfo/Generic/SystemSerialNumber`.